UK port chaos: Truckers face roadside Christmas | DW | 25.12.2020

 But the process to enter France has been lengthened by stringent COVID-19 testing and hundreds of British troops have been in action to help clear the backlog.

 France and Poland have also sent teams to boost the testing effort.
-Many of the stranded drivers after from Eastern Europe.
+Many of the stranded drivers are from Eastern Europe.

 Volunteers have also been seen handing out food and other presents to keep the spirits high among the forlorn truckers, desperate to return home for the festive period.